All-Khwarizmi/agent-dex/README.md

 yarn deploy

-# Add factory contract address to .env in nest package
+# Add factory contract address to .env.local in nest package
 # You can find the address in packages/nextjs/contracts/deployedContracts.ts (after deployment)
 # Be careful to select the right chain!
 # AND